asithagihan/photo-grid/Readme.md

 Pre-requirements
-Please run a docker mongo image / local mongo installation look into ./server/.env file for port and host
+Please run a docker mongo image / local mongo installation look into ./server/.env file for port and change host to localhost in ./server/.env change proxy to http://localhost:8080 in ./client/package.json

 Please use following commands
 cd ./server